This copy is copyright protected.

 EastIndies-depot-1839Dépôt des Cartes et Plans de la Marine (fl.
 1720 - present), often called the Dépôt de Marine, was a French hydrographic mapping organization founded in 1720 under Charles-Hercule of Albert de Luynes (1674 - 1734).
 Much like the U.S. Coast Survey, the British Admiralty, and the Spanish Deposito Hydrografico, the Dépôt was initiated as a storehouse and distribution center of existing nautical and marine charts.
 Eventually the Dépôt initiated its own mapping activities in an attempt to improve and expand upon existing material.
 Some of the more prominent cartographers and hydrographers associated with the of Dépôt des Cartes were, Philippe Buache, Jacques-Nicholas Bellin, Giovanni Rizzi-Zannoni, Rigobert Bonne, and Jean Nicolas Buache.
 More by this mapmaker...

-Pierre Daussy (October 8, 1792 - September 5, 1860) was a French hydrographic engineer with the Dépôt des Cartes et Plans de la Marine, which he led as Director in the years prior to his death.
-The son of a hydrographer, he followed in his father's footsteps, studying at the École des ingénieurs hydrographes before undertaking hydrographic work in the North Sea under the command of Charles-François Beautemps-Beaupré.
+Pierre Daussy (October 8, 1792 - September 5, 1860) was a French astronomer and hydrographic engineer with the Bureau des Longitudes and later the Dépôt des Cartes et Plans de la Marine, which he led as Director in the years prior to his death.
+Daussy was born in Paris, the son of hydrographer Magloire Thomas Daussy (1758 - 1826).
+He followed in his father's footsteps, studying at the École des Ingénieurs Hydrographes before undertaking hydrographic work in the North Sea under the command of Charles-François Beautemps-Beaupré.
 He graduated to the rank of engineer in 1819 and chief engineer in 1829.
-In 1839, he began work with the Bureau des longitudes and was elected Director of the Dépôt des Cartes et Plans de la Marine in 1855.
-He also served as the President of the Société de géographie de Paris in his later years and published several works on hydrography and navigation, particularly relating to the coasts of the Ottoman Empire and Persia.
+In 1833, he began work with the Bureau des Longitudes correcting the French Table des Positions Géographiques des Principaux Lieux du Globe to conform with the most recent measurements made possible by new hydrographic instruments and methodologies.
+He was elected Director of the Dépôt des Cartes et Plans de la Marine in 1855.
+He also served as the President of the Société de Géographie de Paris in his later years and published several works on hydrography and navigation, particularly relating to the coasts of the Ottoman Empire and Persia.
 Learn More...

 James Horsburgh (September 28, 1762 – May 14, 1836) was a Scottish hydrographer and navigator active in the late 18th and early 19th century.
 Horsburgh was born in Fife, Elie, Scotland, to a humble family.
 Like many young Scottish men of little means, Horsburgh was destined for a sea-faring life and at just 16 signed on as a cabin boy in a coal trading ship.
 After many misadventures, including a brief incarceration by the French at Dunkirk, Horsburgh made his way to the West Indies and eventually to Calcutta, India.
 As the center for British maritime trade in the region, Horsburgh had no difficulty finding work with the British East India Company who maintained an active trade network between India and China.
 Despite the regular trade, one these voyages to China, aboard the ironically named Atlas, taught Horsburgh just how poorly the East Indies were charted.
 The 1786 shipwreck of the Atlas, on which he was the First Mate, near Diego Garcia Island proved a pivotal moment Horsburgh's life.
 He subsequently devoted himself to accurately charting the Indian Ocean and the dangerous Straits of Malacca, Sunda, and Singapore.
 Many of Horsburgh's charts are the direct results of his own unique survey work on board the Carron and later as captain of the Anna.
 Horsburgh's work culminated in the publication if his 1809 Directions for Sailing to and from the East Indies, China, New Holland, Cape of Good Hope, and the Interjacent Ports, a monumentally important guide to navigating the waters of the Indian Ocean and the East Indies.
 His work earned him friendships in London's highest naval and scientific circles, among them Joseph Banks and Alexander Dalrymple.
 He became a member of the Royal Society in 1806, when he retired from active sailing.
 When Alexander Dalrymple died in 1810, Horsburgh was appointed to the prestigious position of Hydrographer to the British East India Company where he worked until his death in 1836.
 Whereas Dalrymple was somewhat indiscriminate regarding the charts he published, Horsburgh was exacting and double checked the veracity of each and every chart that passed through his office.
 Horsburgh's work with the East India Company elevated the standards of the Hydrographic Department and earned him a Fellowship with the Royal Society.
 Today's Horsburgh's accomplishments are memorialized by the Horsburgh Lighthouse, near Singapore, and Horsburgh Island.
 When Horsburgh died most of his work was passed by his children to the Admiralty, which continued to publish updates until roughly 1864.
 Learn More...